gvwilson/thirdbit/src/fiction/iffy/index.md

 The service bot pivoted on its wheels to face her.
-"The way out is simple, Iffy,"
+"The way out is simple, Iffy," it said in Doctor Johel's voice.
-Wales' voice said.
-"All you have to do is talk to the machines for me and we'll all get a happy ending."
+"All you have to do is talk to the machines for me."

 Iffy pulled a wrench out of the tool crate.
-"Iffy, please,"
+"Please, don't be childish,"
-Wales' voice chided.
+Doctor Johel chided.
 "That's not going to—"

 "Target!"